THE PERSONAL SAVINGS ALLOWANCE

 You deduct the non-savings income from £5,000.
 The remaining savings interest is the amount you can claim at 0% tax, up to £5,000.
 You can also claim the £1,000 personal savings allowance on top.

 We understand that this is complicated, but we did not make the rules!

-The changes introduced by the personal savings allowance mean that from April 2016 all interest will be paid gross – before tax.
+The changes introduced by the personal savings allowance mean that all interest will be paid gross – before tax.
 You must then account for any tax due via your tax return, or by an amendment to your tax code.
 This will simplify reporting in savings and investments.

 Joint accounts will typically split interest between both parties, so bear this in mind if one of you is a basic rate tax payer and the other is a higher rate tax payer.
 You might be better off if you switch the account to the basic rate tax payer.

 How the personal savings allowance works in practice

 You will calculate the amount of earned income, and add any savings income to this to see whether you change tax band.
 If the savings income takes you into the next tax band, then this will reduce the personal savings allowance.
 Therefore:

 - If your earnings are in the 0% income tax band, but your savings interest takes you into the 20% band, you would get a personal savings allowance of £1,000.
 Any interest over £1,000 would be taxed at 20%

 - If your earnings are in the 20% income tax band, but your savings interest takes you into the 40% band, you would get a personal savings allowance of £500.
 Any interest over £500 would be taxed at 40%

 - If your earnings are in the 40% income tax band, but your savings interest takes you into the 45% band, you would lose your personal savings allowance.
 Any interest would be taxed at 45%